 The MA offers one module in semester two at NTI of 60 credits.

 Module 3: Theatre makers Intensive (60 Credits)

-This module is a 14-week intensive theater program.
-The first part of theatre makers intensive module offers a comprehensive training curriculum, with classes in acting, directing, design, movement, playwriting, voice, singing etc. Weekly presentation of plays and musicals mentored by working directors, playwrights or composers.
+This module is a 14-week intensive theatre program.
+The first part of the theatre-makers intensive module offers a comprehensive training curriculum, with classes in acting, directing, design, movement, playwriting, voice, singing etc. Weekly presentation of plays and musicals mentored by working directors, playwrights or composers.
 These presentations involve design, choreography etc. Every student will be involved in at least two devising processes and the company project which the students build from the start in ten days.

 Module 5: Final Independent Project: Rose Bruford College tutored (60 Credits)

 The final module comprises the creation of an original piece of creative work.
 Students work on this in their own time and location.
 This may be a performance; a conceptual paper; a multi-dimensional proposition of a project that the student has developed and will pitch to professional organisations; it may be the practical articulation of the student’s own practice, or a model and vision for the student’s future organisation.
 It could be a book; it may be the presentation of a Research and Development for theatre production, or the creation of a professional portfolio, and audition material.
 It will be the culmination and distillation of the practice and vision the student has developed over the course of their studies and reflect the integrity and originality of their practice.
 The final project can be understood as the proposition which launches the student into the professional world.